-Furthermore, we need to step up our support to technology assessments as they relate to SLCP action, in line with the Ministerial Declaration of the 2022 Climate and Clean Air Ministerial.
+Furthermore, we need to step up our support to technology assessments as they relate to SLCP action, in line with the Ministerial Declaration of the 2022 Climate and Clean Air Ministerial, and the new Technology and Economic Assessment Panel of the CCAC.
 It requested to explore how to "better understand and advise CCAC Partners on the landscape of innovative methane [and other SLCP] mitigation technologies, including methane removal and sector-specific methane reduction technologies."

-This two-year post will not only help with the interlinkages between national planning and the sectoral work, but also help us set up the new structure of this Technology and Economic Assessment vehicle, which when operationalized could also inform funding decisions of public and private sector finance institutions.
+This two-year post will not only help with the interlinkages between national planning and the sectoral work, but also support the new structure of this Technology and Economic Assessment vehicle, which would inform funding decisions of public and private sector finance institutions.